 The ultimate goal of practicing good ergonomics in the workplace is to reduce the risk of musculoskeletal disorders (MSDs).
 MSDs include carpal tunnel syndrome, tendonitis, strained muscles, and ruptured discs, just to name a few.
-MSDs resulting from poorly designed work stations can lead to reduced productivity, missed time, loss of income, increased insurance claims, and pain and suffering that impacts both workers and their friends and families.
+MSDs resulting from poorly designed work stations can lead to reduced productivity, missed time, loss of income, increased insurance claims, and pain and suffering.

-To reduce the risk of MSDs, practice good ergonomics in the workplace.
-Consider these 7 simple tips, and start practicing them today!
+To reduce the risk of MSDs, practice good ergonomics in your organization.

 1. Practice Good Posture